 QIMR Berghofer is committed to inspiring the next generation of medical researchers.

-The Day in the life of a scientist program is for Year 11 and Year 12 students considering science as a career path.
+The Day in the life of a scientist program is for Year 10, 11 and 12 students considering science as a career path.
 Students have the opportunity to gain hands-on experience in a working laboratory and interact with scientists working in the world of medical research.
-The program has been designed to meet teacher, school and student needs, and is aligned to the Queensland senior biology curriculum.
+The program has been designed to meet teacher, school and student needs, and is aligned to the Australian Curriculum and the Queensland Senior Biology Syllabus.

 During the program, students will: